Andre601/blog/docs/posts/2022/05-14-discord-achievements.md

 template: giscus.html

 title: How to obtain all Discord Achievements
-description: An article describing how you can obtain all achievements for Discord's "Party Mode".
+description: An article describing how you can obtain all achievements for Discord's \"Party Mode\".

 date: '14.05.2022'